Jaccard index: Overview

-Care must be taken if $\mu(A \cup B) = 0$ or $\infty$, since these formulas are not well defined in these cases.
+The definition is not well-defined when $\mu(A \cup B) = 0$ or $\mu(A \cup B) = \infty$.

 The MinHash min-wise independent permutations locality sensitive hashing scheme may be used to efficiently compute an accurate estimate of the Jaccard similarity index of pairs of sets, where each set is represented by a constant-sized signature derived from the minimum values of a hash function.

+The Jaccard index is particularly useful for analyzing large-scale and sparse datasets in modern data mining applications.

 Similarity of asymmetric binary attributes

 Given two objects, A and B, each with n binary attributes, the Jaccard index is a useful measure of the overlap that A and B share with their attributes.
 Each attribute of A and B can either be 0 or 1.
 The total number of each combination of attributes for both A and B are specified as follows:

 $M_{11}$ represents the total number of attributes where A and B both have a value of 1.

 $M_{01}$ represents the total number of attributes where the attribute of A is 0 and the attribute of B is 1.

 $M_{10}$ represents the total number of attributes where the attribute of A is 1 and the attribute of B is 0.

 $M_{00}$ represents the total number of attributes where A and B both have a value of 0.